PawelBuczek/pythonassistant/README.md

 `pip3 install flask flask_cors speech_recognition whisper openai gtts pydub`

 4. Go to \services\chat_gpt_service.py file and replace `yourChatGPTKey` placeholder with your actual ChatGPT key
+*(you can create it at https://platform.openai.com/account/api-keys if you have an account on OpenAI)*

 5. run app.py